Updated March 12, 2021

 - How FFCRA pay types are defined in OnPay

-- How to process FFCRA pay for employees
+- How to add FFCRA pay to employees

 - How tax credits for FFCRA payments are processed